The high prairie of Central Washington draws visitors from all over...

 Central Washington Geography

-In addition to inexpensive, renewable energy and peerless efficiency, our tenants at SDC Quincy (and the nearby SDC Columbia data center in East Wenatchee) also enjoy benefits of the region, such as seismic stability and a moderate climate that allows for 90% free cooling.
+In addition to inexpensive, renewable energy and peerless efficiency, our tenants at SDC Quincy (and the nearby SDC Columbia data center in East Wenatchee) also enjoy benefits of the region, such as seismic stability and a moderate climate that allows for free cooling for 90% of the year.

-Available rural real estate also lends itself well to the large footprint of data centers, and central Washington has plenty.
-SDC Quincy provides 420,000 square feet of purpose-built colocation space across three strategically-designed buildings, offering modular efficiency for users of virtually any size.
-Built-to-suit powered shell, hybrid configurations, and wholesale turnkey colocation module options exist, all managed by an award-winning critical environment management team.
+Washington’s available rural real estate also lends itself well to the large footprint of data centers.
+SDC Quincy provides 528,000 square feet of purpose-built colocation space across three strategically designed buildings, offering modular efficiency for users of virtually any size, including hyperscalers.
+Built-to-suit powered shell, hybrid configurations and wholesale turnkey colocation module options exist, all managed by our award-winning critical environment management team.

 Central Washington Connectivity

-SDC Quincy offers access to multiple network carriers, including Frontier Communications, CenturyLink, NoaNet, Noel Communications, and StarTouch.
-The facility also provides access to dark fiber providers such as Zayo, in addition to the SDN Next-Generation Network Platform, PacketFabric.
-To support the diverse connectivity requirements of tenants, SDC Quincy delivers multiple telecom services, diverse Points of Entry, dark fiber, Dedicated Internet Access (DIA), point-to-point, and on-ramps to the cloud.
+SDC Quincy offers access to multiple network carriers, including Comcast, NoaNet, Wave Broadband, Ziply Fiber and Startouch.
+The facility also grants tenants access to dark fiber providers such as Zayo and Lumen.
+With an Azure Express Route node and Megaport for SDN, Quincy connects tenants to all of the major cloud services.
+To support the diverse connectivity requirements of tenants, SDC Quincy delivers multiple telecom services, diverse Points of Entry, dark fiber, Dedicated Internet Access (DIA), point-to-point and on-ramps to the cloud.